sfonteneau/AzureADConnect_Samba4/README.md

 sourceanchor
 ***************

-The default sourceanchor in azure.conf.exemple is the objectGUID_base64 with msDSConsistencyGuid! read : https://learn.microsoft.com/en-us/azure/active-directory/hybrid/plan-connect-design-concepts#using-ms-ds-consistencyguid-as-sourceanchor
+The default sourceanchor in azure.conf.exemple is the objectGUID with msDSConsistencyGuid! read : https://learn.microsoft.com/en-us/azure/active-directory/hybrid/plan-connect-design-concepts#using-ms-ds-consistencyguid-as-sourceanchor

 You can run the script on a previous installation but you have to pay attention to the previous configuration of your azure ad connect (sourceanchor)